 Is Pickle Juice Good For You?
 Science Says Pickles May Reduce Muscles Cramps

 Speaking of exercise, the journal of Medicine and Science for Sports published a study about pickle juice.

 These scientists knew that athletes had been drinking pickle juice for decades for better muscle recovery.

 However, was the benefit of drinking pickle juice just folklore, or was there any scientific evidence to support athletes’ cravings for pickle juice?

 The scientists found that pickle juice works better than water at reducing muscle cramps.

 This could also be another reason why pregnant women crave pickles too!

 By far and away the reasons you crave pickles are pretty straightforward.

 Your body needs more salt and water, and pickles help with both.

-However, there are some other reasons why you might be craving pickles.
+However, there are some other reasons like culture behind why you might be craving pickles.